JFincher42/PixelLabOne/README.md

 ----------
 A digital image is a 2D array of pixels.
 Each pixel is a small square of a uniform color.
 When viewed from a distance, the individual pixels appear to merge into a continuous image.

 A pixel’s color is often represented as a triple of numbers, (r, g, b), representing the amount of red, green and blue in the image.
-The range of values allowed for each number is commonly [0,255], with 0 representing no color and 255 representing the maximum possible value of that color.
+The range of values allowed for each number is [0,255], with 0 representing no color and 255 representing the maximum possible value of that color.
 Thus, the triple (255, 0, 0) represents “pure” red, (0, 255, 0) represents “pure” green, and (0, 0, 255) represents “pure” blue.
-(Side note: the range [0, 255] represents 256, or 28 different values.
+(Side note: the range [0, 255] represents 256 different values.
 This is the exact number of distinct values that can be represented in 8 bits, which is 1 byte.
 This allows an (r,g,b) triple representing a single pixel to be packed into 3 bytes.)

 In this first Pixel Lab, we will restrict ourselves to “grayscale” images – images that are monochrome and range from black, through a series of grays, to white.
 Gray level can be represented by a single integer in the interval [0, 255].

 Since a grayscale pixel can be represented by a single integer, the entire grayscale image can be represented by a 2D array of integers.
-Specifically, the integer at row i and column j in the 2D array represents the gray level of the pixel located i pixel rows down and j pixels to the right (from the top left corner of the image).
+Specifically, the integer at row i and column j in the 2D array represents the gray level of the pixel located i pixel rows down and j pixels to the right from the top left corner of the image.

 For example, the array: